Lukey1000/PowerShell/README.md

-# PowerShell
+# Tools
-Simple PS tools written in powershell for my own use.
+Simple tools for my own use - from powershell scripts, to C++ applications, to oneliner commands I want to remember.

-They worked in my environment at a point in time and will remain unchanged unless I need to use them again.
+They worked in my environment at a point in time for a specific task and will remain unchanged unless I need to use them again.